-Scott often brags that he predicted the Trump presidency back when very few people took the billionaire TV-personality’s candidacy seriously.
+Scott Adams, cartoonist, entrepreneur and author behind the Dilbert cartoon and a host of books, likes to make predictions on his blog and Periscope.
+Scott often brags that he predicted the Trump presidency back in 2015 when few people took the billionaire TV-personality’s candidacy seriously.
 A 2018 Forbes article on Scott even linked the success of his latest book to the success of that one prediction.
-So let’s start our scoring there.
+But did Scott Adams predict that Donald Trump would be president?

 While trying to find the blog post in which this prediction first appeared, I ran across an April 20, 2011 post in which Scott Adams dismissed rumors that Donald Trump was considering a run for president.
 He called the whole thing a big, fat practical joke that Trump was playing on the media.
 He even tagged the post “#General Nonsense”.
 Fast forward to August 5, 2015: Scott predicted Hillary would win (with 95% certainty, sans new scandals), but that Trump was the only other real contender.
 Fast forward a few days to August 13, 2015: The Trump learning curve is strong with Scott as he now predicts Trump will be POTUS.